alexstyl/contactstore/docs/lookup.md

 This predicate will return any contacts that contain part of the mail address provided.

-### NameLookup
+### ContactLookup

-This predicate will return any contacts that contain part of the name.
+This predicate will return any contacts that contain the given string to any part of the contact.
+This is can be used to implement free-text search.